varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 **Figure 3: Results from the previous sweep (Fig2) while choosing the optimal learning rate for each batch size.
 For a fixed token budget, increasing batch size will tend to decrease final validation loss. $B_{\text{critical}}$ is the highest acceptable batch size given some tolerance for loss.**

-The above graphs demonstrate an incredible stability in the critical batch size, especially at higher token budget.
+The above graphs demonstrate stability in the critical batch size, especially at higher token budget.
 Consider the flatness in the curve for the highest token budget ($\approx 1T$ parameters): $1024$ steps at a A batch size of $2^{20}$ tokens converges to nearly the same loss at $1024$ steps as a batch size of $2^{18}$ tokens in $4096$ steps.
+A paper from Essential AI conducts this experiment at larger scales, validating that Muon's critical batch size is stable and higher than Adam's [^essentialAI].

 Batch size can often be safely increased over the course of training [^ai2].
 Conceptually, this may be because early training focuses on common patterns, so even small batches provide strong gradient signals.
 Later training involves learning rarer patterns.
 These sparse signals remain noisy even at high batch sizes, so the batch size can be increased without saturating the gradient.
 Notably, two strong models trained with Muon, Kimi K2 and GLM 4.5, both increase batch size mid-training [^kimi] [^glm].

 [^glm]: [Zeng et al](https://arxiv.org/abs/2508.06471) *GLM-4.5*
 [^kimi]: [Moonshot AI, Liu et al 2025](https://arxiv.org/abs/2502.16982) *Muon is Scalable for LLM Training*

 Modded NanoGPT's recent record [^pr163] uses batch size scheduling in order to maximize token efficiency throughout training.

 [^pr163]: [Srivastava 2025](https://github.com/KellerJordan/modded-nanogpt/pull/163) *Modded NanoGPT PR#163*
 ## (3) Faster orthogonalization: Polar Express and beyond